NSF Awards Grant to NYIT Professor for Workshop on Gaming and Therapy

 In a later gathering, Castille introduced and showed two of her films to an audience of about 35 students and faculty: the 23-minute “I Always Do My Collars First,” which shows ironing to be much more than merely a chore, and “King Crawfish” (48 minutes), which features “everything Cajuns value,” including their language, music, and (not least) crawfish.
-Spitzer, a professor of anthropology at Tulane University, then presented his 1986 film about Louisiana creole culture, “Zydeco.”
+Dr. Spitzer, a professor of anthropology at Tulane University and creator and host of American Routes, then presented his 1986 film about Louisiana creole culture, “Zydeco.”

 Center Director Beverly Butcher, Ph.D., stated, “This was a very successful event, with students showing great interest in this unique American folk music and culture.”